wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 This chapter explains activation states in detail.
 To get more information about activation lifecycle, check the [Activation States](https://github.com/wultra/powerauth-crypto/blob/develop/docs/Activation.md#activation-states) chapter available in our [powerauth-crypto](https://github.com/wultra/powerauth-crypto) repository.

-#### `PowerAuthActivationState.created`

-The activation record is created using an external channel, such as the Internet banking, but the key exchange between the client and server did not happen yet.
-This state is never reported to the mobile client.

 #### `PowerAuthActivationState.pendingCommit`

 The activation record is created, and the key exchange between the client and server has already taken place, but the activation record on the server requires additional approval before it can be used.
 This approval is typically performed through an internet banking platform by the client or handled by an authorized representative in a back office system.